The Budgerigar Society

-Since the naturalist, John Gould, (follow link on the left hand column to read a tribute) introduced the small grass parakeet to England in 1840 no other variety of small cage bird has created as much interest as the Budgerigar.
+Since the naturalist, John Gould introduced the small grass parakeet to England in 1840 no other variety of small cage bird has created as much interest as the Budgerigar.
 And the Budgerigar Society in Great Britain can rightly claim that it is the most well-organised and efficiently run society out of all branches of the cage bird fraternity, with its own headquarters building in Spring Gardens Northampton.
 The Budgerigar for many years has been acclaimed as the most popular house pet.

 Within the first five years, the BC commenced issuing its BULLETIN four times a year, a format that continued till the eighties when both size and number of issues increased.
 Standardised show cages became compulsory in 1929.
 A Colour Committee was formed to look into new colours and mutations, and the first of the Area Societies, Western Counties BS, was formed in 1928; The first Team Class was staged and A.C.
 Hughes had begun to make closed coded rings at 25p for 100.